-We should teach only maths and language at primary schools - Guyana Chronicle
+We should teach only Maths and language at primary schools - Guyana Chronicle

 EINSTEIN once said that the true definition of crazy is when we do the same thing over and over expecting different results.

-Therefore, we should not be shocked that, yet again, half the country’s children writing common entrance failed miserably in Maths and English.
+Therefore, we should not be shocked that, yet again, half the country’s children who wrote common entrance failed miserably in Mathematics and English.
 We should be appalled.
 Imagine how each failed student this year will struggle throughout secondary school if they even attend one, with no real knowledge of the bigger concepts being taught there.
 Imagine how many will eventually drop out after having had enough of confusion.
 We especially should not be shocked though, that, in the other subject areas like science and social studies, way more than half failed.
-As we all know, without knowledge of language and maths, little or nothing else can be learned.
+As we all know, without knowledge of language and Maths, little or nothing else can be learned.

 Or do we not know this?
 How come we have not done things differently to ensure that all our children can, at the very least, read and write, instead of only half of them, as is the present situation?
 In the first place, why on earth are they being taught all those extra subjects at the common entrance level?
 Why are most of them fetching around what seems like entire libraries in their backpacks and taking extra lessons?
 Just to fail and barely pass?

-With a good English and maths foundation, children can learn social studies and even rocket science, with ease, later on in any secondary school where those subjects should rightly be taught.
+With a good English and Maths foundation, children can learn social studies and even rocket science, with ease, later on in any secondary school where those subjects should rightly be taught.
 And their eventual overall CXC pass rate will also increase tremendously across the country because they would all know how to read and understand the books they need to read and understand.
-I have met way too many grown people in Guyana who don’t know maths nor English even after having gone through primary and secondary school here.
+I have met way too many grown people in Guyana who don’t know Maths or English even after having gone through primary and secondary school here.

 Something is wrong.